API principles

 {"amount": ["Please submit a valid integer."], "description": ["This field may not be blank."]}

 Most list endpoints allow a filtering of the results using query parameters.
-In this case, you should pass booleans as the string values true and false.
+Filters can be IDs (numeric or strings) or booleans when filtering by a flag – in this case, you should pass booleans as the string values true and false.

 Most list endpoints support searching select fields of the resources.
 This search will be case insensitive unless noted otherwise, and you can access it via the ?q= query parameter.